dwarvesf/playground/_memo/a-quick-intro-to-webassembly.md

 A rudimentary JavaScript engine contains a baseline compiler whose job is to compile JavaScript source code into an intermediate representation (IR) which is also called the bytecode and feeds this bytecode to the interpreter.
 The interpreter takes this bytecode and converts to the machine code which is eventually run on the machine’s hardware (CPU).

-This is *just like how Java works but the bytecode generation is done by the programmer and bytecode is shared universally rather than the source code*.
+*This is just like how Java works but the bytecode generation is done by the programmer and bytecode is shared universally rather than the source code.*

 A baseline compiler’s job is to compile code as fast as possible and generate less-optimized bytecode (or machine code in other cases). **Since the interpreter has an unoptimized bytecode to work with, the application speed will be slow, however, the application bootstrap time will be very less.**